astropy/astropy-APEs/APE9.rst

 functionality:

 #.
 Extending timeseries with extra rows
 #.
-Concatenating multiple timeseries objects
+Concatenating multiple timeseries objects (e.g. adding new columns)
 #.
 Sorting
 #.
 Slicing / selecting time ranges (indexing)
 #.
 Re-binning and re-sampling timeseries
 #.
 Interpolating to different time stamps.
 #.
-Masking
+Masking and support for missing values (NaN)
 #.
 Support for subtraction and addition (e.g. background).
 #.
 Plotting and visualisation.
 #.
 Have high performance into \~millions of rows.